tryton/tryton/doc/index.rst

 basis for simple project management.

-Work
+Work Effort
-****
+***********

-The Work model from the Timesheet module is extended and is used for creating both projects and tasks.
+The Work Effort model is used for creating both projects and tasks.
 This allows for instance to transform a task into a project if it gets bigger and need to be split.
-The following fields are added to the work model:
+The following fields are defined on the model:

+- Name: The name of the Project/Task.
+- Work: The linked timesheet work.
 - Type: Can be *Project* or *Task*.
 - State: Can be *Opened* or *Done*.
 - Parent and Children: Define the tree structure of projects and